 We have also provided a Register of Governor Interests and an Annual Statement of Issues for your information.

 Newnham St Peter’s has twelve governors in all.
 There are two governors elected by parents, one elected by staff, one nominated by the Local Authority, the Vicar and Head Teacher are “ex-officio” members, and six foundation governors nominated by the Parochial Church Council.
 Of these twelve, one governor is elected as Chair and one as Vice Chair.
-Six meetings of the full governing body are held each year and six meetings each of two committees, one to monitor Teaching and Learning and one for Business.
-In the last academic year attendance at Governing Body meetings was over 80% and is over 90% in the current year.
+Five meetings of the full Governing Board are held each year and five meetings each of two committees, one to monitor Teaching and Learning and one for Business.
+In the last academic year attendance at Governing Body meetings was over almost 90%.
 Every meeting is minuted and minutes are available on request from the School Office.

 Governors also give their time to short term working groups to address single issues like the school website and there is also an Ethos Working group which monitors aspects of the overall school ethos.
 Other statutory committees which meet less frequently are the Staffing, Performance Management, Admissions Appeal and the Job Evaluation Appeal Committees.